ajsmith607/memills/content/family-of-edward-hallock-mills/topics/hempstead.md

 </figure>

-Elmira also had a niece, [Juliet (Loper) Shepard](https://www.findagrave.com/memorial/36665791/juliet-shepard) (06 Jan 1845 to 02 Apr 1911), who is the daughter of Elmira's brother [Erastus Harvey Loper](https://www.findagrave.com/memorial/33057122/erastus-harvey-loper) (1813 to 1860).
-Juliet was 20 when the census was taken in 1865, matching the age of "Julia".
+Elmira also had a niece, [Juliett (Loper) Shepard](https://www.findagrave.com/memorial/36665791/juliet-shepard) (06 Jan 1845 to 02 Apr 1911), who is the daughter of Elmira's brother [Erastus Harvey Loper](https://www.findagrave.com/memorial/33057122/erastus-harvey-loper) (1813 to 1860).
+Juliett was 20 when the census was taken in 1865, matching the age of "Julia".
 Her obituaries state that "she was married to Mr. Shepard November 28, 1872", and so would still have the name Loper in 1865.

+(As  will be seen, there are variations of the spelling of her name including "Juliet" and "Juliette", but "Juliett" appears to be correct based on surviving letters.)

-However, this may be somewhat obscured by two of Juliette's obituaries, that agree that "her early life was spent in New York City, and following the death of her father in 1860, the family moved to this place [Huntington]."
+However, this may be somewhat obscured by two of Juliett's obituaries, that agree that "her early life was spent in New York City, and following the death of her father in 1860, the family moved to this place [Huntington]."
 Although, I would point out the vagueness of the relative time reference as well as the phrase "the family".
 Also note that in the census "Julia" gives her birthplace as Suffolk County, and Farmingdale overlaps the Suffolk County border.

 <div class="cols">
 {{% fig "pine/1911-04-07-The-Long-Islander-Huntington-NY-p4" "350" /%}}